 TAC departmental assistant responsibilities include but are not limited to: weekly scheduling, emailing, music technology tutoring hours in the lab, assisting teachers, setting up AV needs for TAC classes, concert producing, concert engineering, sheet music copying and preparation, research, prospective student outreach, orientation planning and photography.
 (2 hours/week/assistant)

 Clerical duties, including photocopying of Voice Department handbook and other materials.
 Run semi-annual juries/evaluations and two voice department competitions per year.
 Take attendance at voice master classes and weekly Vocal Performance Lab.
 (6 hours/week/assistant)

 Assist the Chairman of the Woodwind Department in organizing woodwind chamber groups at the beginning of the semester, act as liaison between groups and coaches, and organize concerts.
 Attend all woodwind chamber music concerts.
 Approximately 5 hours per week, with more hours required at the beginning of the semester and fewer hours toward the end.
 (5 hours/week)

-Writing Tutors are part of the Conservatory's Tutoring Center.
-They work with students on academic writing at any stage of the writing process, from helping a student outline an essay to proofreading a complete paper.
-Writing Tutors work with students on principles of writing, rather than just correcting errors, and must be interested in discussing and teaching the process of writing.
+Writing Tutors are part of the Student Academic Enrichment Center.
+They work with students of all skill levels on academic writing at any stage of the writing process.
+This process-oriented tutoring might include helping a student outline an essay, revise a complete draft, or develop proof-reading skills.
+Writing Tutors work with the principles of writing, rather than correcting errors or copy-editing, and must be interested in discussing and teaching the process of writing.
 Requires excellent English skills.
 Experience working with non-native English speakers is a plus.
 (5-10 hours/week)